The Federal Reserve’s Bond Buying Program: Understanding QE and Its Impact on the Stock Market and Economic Growth

-Beginning in October 2019, the Federal Reserve started buying $60 billion a month of treasury bills, which are short-term governmentobligations.
+Beginning in October 2019, the Federal Reserve started buying $60 billion a month of treasury bills, which are short-term government bonds.

-Because the bills are short-lived, the Federal Reserve has been adamant that this new program is not QE4.
+Because the bonds are short-lived, the Federal Reserve has been adamant that this new bond-buying program is not QE 4.

 One critical point about QE is not what the Fed is buying but from whom they are buying.